Versus an uninsulated reference house.

 Thermal insulation, applied like paint

 GWR NANO INSULATION® is a liquid, site-tintable thermal insulation coating.
 Its thermal performance is delivered by vacuum-filled glass-ceramic microspheres uniformly dispersed within a polymer binder.
+Independent, accredited TÜV SÜD testing verifies a 43% annual energy saving.

 Cost-effective solution